m4pol/yara-rules-repo/README.md

 - AsyncRAT
 - NjRAT

-The collection of YARA signatures to perform malware threat hunting and detection.
+The collection of YARA rules to perform malware threat hunting and detection.
 Most of the sample that's use to do analysis and wrote the YARA rules is from Abuse.ch, and the public source of the malware itself.